 House Leadership will serve as a steering committee consisting of 52 CSA delegates.
 They ensure effective House of Delegates operations through alignment with strategy.
 House leadership provides oversight and direction to designated task forces and operations.

 House Leadership members will identify best practices, document performance, and foster innovation and agility in decision making.

-The Envisioning Collaborative serves as a "think tank" comprised of delegates, non-delegates, subject matter experts, and industry leaders bringing forward emerging issues and trends that can impact the HIM profession.
+The Envisioning Collaborative serves as a "think tank" comprised of delegates, subject matter experts, and industry leaders bringing forward emerging issues and trends that can impact the HIM profession.

 The Collaborative charges are to conduct environmental scanning year-round by looking at our environment (internally and externally), gathering the data, consolidating and discussing the information, and validating the results. a robust exchange of perspectives, innovation, and ideas that will contribute to the strategic planning process and enable sound decision-making.

 2012-2013 – Kimberly Baldwin-Stried Reich, MBA, MJ, RHIA, PBCI, CPHQ, FAHIMA

 2013-2014 – Jennifer McManis

 2017-2018 – Catherine E. Porto, MPA, RHIA, CHP, FAHIMA